bcoles/kasld/docs/testing.md

 | `test_dmesg_layout` | the riscv `print_vm_layout` dump parser | `components/dmesg_mem_init_kernel_layout.c` (`#include`d, `main` renamed) |
 | `test_btf` | the BTF struct-size reader behind `btf_struct_page_size` | `components/btf_struct_page_size.c` (`#include`d, `main` renamed) |

+After the drivers, `make test` runs `tests/check-render-width`: it renders the built `kasld` binary and asserts every line of the output it lays out stays within 100 columns.
+Width is per-architecture — address columns and candidate counts are wider on 64-bit targets — so an overflow introduced on one layout is invisible on the build host until someone renders that target.
+Each binary runs against an empty sysroot, which leaves every window at its architectural default and so produces the widest output the tool can emit.

+It measures the host binary only, to stay inside the fast run.
+Set `KASLD_WIDTH_ALL=1` to sweep every built target under qemu-user (tens of seconds; targets whose interpreter is absent are skipped). `--verbose` is not
+measured: its bulk is component diagnostics and echoed kernel log text, strings chosen for what they say rather than how wide they are.
+The target-identity line is exempt for the same reason — it interpolates an unbounded kernel version string.

 Run one driver in isolation:

 ```sh